qd-cae/qd-cae-python/README.md

 ## Windows

-The wheel is always compiled with FEMZIP support.
-For **Windows** (x64 Python 3.5 and higher).
-If possible install by using pip.
+For **Windows** (x64 Python 3.5 and higher) install by using pip.
+The precompiled wheels are always compiled with FEMZIP support.
 Since the package is uploaded to pipy, the following should work:

 ```
 pip install qd